-The DMP has four strategic directions:
+The DMP has five strategic directions:

-- Promote Liverpool as a core visitor destination through increased engagement and support from locals. - Support local businesses, groups and organisations to build and develop the visitor economy and their tourism products. - Celebrate Liverpool's diversity and utilise it to grow and strengthen the visitor market base. - Attract new businesses, events and investment to engage locals and increase visitation to Liverpool.
+- Promote Liverpool as a core visitor destination through increased engagement and support from locals. - Support local businesses, groups and organisations to build and develop the visitor economy and their tourism products. - Celebrate Liverpool's diversity and utilise it to grow and strengthen the visitor market base. - Attract new businesses, events and investment to engage locals and increase visitation to Liverpool. - Leverage existing and emerging assets to grow Liverpool's visitor economy.